ShinyTrinkets/twofold.ts/docs/readme.md

 Usually all options are... optional, but they don't always have a default; for example calculating or executing an expression **absolutely requires** an expression.
-When a tag doesn't have all the required values, it will not run.
+When a tag doesn't have all the required values, it will not run, and will not be consumed.

 If the values contain space, they can be surrounded by a matching single quotes, double quotes, or ticks.